 All Harvard affiliates (undergraduates, graduate students, faculty, staff, and alumni/ae) may apply to perform and exhibit artwork during ARTS FIRST.
+Performance applications will be online in October.
 Performing ensembles may include non-Harvard affiliates, as long as at least one performer is a Harvard affiliate.

 What kind of support is provided to performers?

 We provide publicity for individual events in the ARTS FIRST guide and on the OFA website event calendar.
 We also publicize the festival in general through a wide range of media throughout the greater Boston area.

 We provide production support to artists in the ARTS FIRST Performance Fair by supplying a performance venue, stage manager, ushers, chairs and music stands, and other audio equipment depending on the venue.
 Some venues have sound reinforcement and an on-site audio engineer, while others are limited to acoustic performances.